dzfweb/dzfweb.github.com.source/src/source/_posts/GS1 Award-Winner-at-AngelHack-SP-2016.md

 ---
 title: GS1 Award Winner at AngelHack SP 2016
 date: 2016-04-18 15:08:08
+category: News
 tags:
   - awards
   - hackaton
 ---

 This weekend I participated in the biggest hackathon in the world, present in several countries, the AngelHack edition São Paulo 2016.